CiscoDevNet/terraform-provider-mso/website/docs/r/tenant_policies_l3out_node_routing_policy.html.markdown

 * `template_id` - (Required) The unique ID of the tenant policy template.
 * `name` - (Required) The name of the L3Out Node Routing Policy.
 * `description` - (Optional) The description of the L3Out Node Routing Policy.
 When unset during creation, no description is applied.
 * `as_path_multipath_relax` - (Optional) BGP Best Path Control - enables AS path multipath relaxation to allow load balancing across paths with different AS paths.
 When unset during creation, this setting is not configured.
+Valid values: `true`, `false`.
 * `bfd_multi_hop_settings` - (Optional) BFD multi-hop configuration block.
 Omitting this block will remove BFD multi-hop settings if they exist.
   * `admin_state` - (Optional) Administrative state.
 Default: `enabled` when unset during creation.
 Valid values: `enabled`, `disabled`.
   * `detection_multiplier` - (Optional) The number of consecutive BFD packets that must be missed before the session is declared down.
 Default: 3 when unset during creation.
 Valid range: 1-50.